future-proof-iot/RIOT-rs/book/src/tooling/coap.md

 assigning the same key twice can have catastrophic consequences, and even recovering from an unplanned reboot is by far not trivial.

-RIOT-rs does not offer direct access to OSCORE for those reasons, and uses OSCORE's companion mechanisms to set up keys.
+Ariel OS does not offer direct access to OSCORE for those reasons, and uses OSCORE's companion mechanisms to set up keys.

 Policies are not described in terms of OSCORE keys.